progtologist/gretl/README.md

 The rest of the files have been placed under etc (and are not yet considered).
 The doc folder contains current documentation, eventually it will contain doxygen files.
 The test folder will contain unit test (gtest).
-The share folder contains the xml UI files.
+The share folder contains the xml UI files and common files of the project.

 ## How to compile: